-Add the glutinous rice and the seasonings.
+- Add the glutinous rice and the seasonings.
 Add the liquid (top up with water to make up to 2 1/4 cup if needed) and lower the heat to medium and continue to stir fry until glutinous rice absorbs the liquid

-- If you want the upside-down look, spread half of the filling at the bottom of the container you will be pressure cooking the zongzi in, layer with the pre-cooked rice, then layer with the rest of the filling and salted egg yolks and then top with the rest of the rice.
+- If you want the upside-down look, spread half of the filling and salted egg yolks at the bottom of the container you will be pressure cooking the zongzi in, layer with the rice, then layer with the rest of the filling and salted egg yolks and then top with the rest of the rice.
 Use the back of the spoon to gently but firmly pressing everything down to pack it

-Cover the lid.
+- Cover the lid.
 Turn the steam release valve to seal.
 Press pressure cooker, high pressure and set the timer to 30 minutes.
 Wait 10 minutes before releasing pressure

 Storing and reheating:

 - Leftover can be stored in the refrigerator for up to 5 days and then reheat in the microwave or steamer.
 You can store them in freezer for up to 3 months and reheat without thawing in microwave or steamer